HexaC/-angularAndFirebase-project/README.md

 ## Description
-Customer relationship management system site built with Angular 12 &amp; Firebase.
+Customer relationship management system site built to find new talents in variety of areas.

 ## Table of Content
 - [Installation](#Installation)